 We rely on our manufacturers to purchase from third-party suppliers the materials necessary to produce our product candidate, vonapanitase, for our clinical trials, and eventual commercial supply, if we receive regulatory approval.
 There are a small number of suppliers for certain raw materials that we use to manufacture vonapanitase.
 These suppliers may not sell these raw materials to our manufacturers at the times we need them or on commercially reasonable terms.
 We do not have any control over the process or timing of the acquisition of these raw materials by our manufacturers.
 Moreover, we currently do not have any agreements for the commercial production of these raw materials.
 Although the API and the finished product for each of our Phase 3 trials has already been manufactured and is held in storage, we will need supply of finished product as part of the process validation and for any stability or other tests in connection with a BLA application and also to conduct additional clinical trials, for example for additional vonapanitase indications.
 We will further require finished product for commercialization if we receive regulatory approval.
-Any significant delay in the supply of vonapanitase's ingredients due to the need to replace a third-party manufacturer could considerably delay completion of our clinical trials, product testing and potential regulatory approval of vonapanitase or any additional product candidate, and commercialization as we believe that replacing Lonza as the manufacturers or we are unable to purchase these raw materials after regulatory approval has been obtained for our product candidate, our ability to commercially launch and/or generate revenues from the sale of any approved product would be impaired.
-Reliance on third-party manufacturers entails exposure to risks to which we would not be subject if we manufactured the product candidate ourselves, including:
+Any significant delay in the supply of vonapanitase's ingredients due to the need to replace a third-party manufacturer could considerably delay completion of our clinical trials, product testing and potential regulatory approval of vonapanitase or any additional product candidate, and commercialization as we believe that replacing Lonza as the manufacturer of our API would take one to two years and replacement of any of our other manufacturers may take a substantial amount of time.
+If our manufacturers or we are unable to purchase these raw materials after regulatory approval has been obtained for our product candidate, our ability to commercially launch and/or generate revenues from the sale of any approved product would be impaired.
+Reliance on third-party manufacturers entails exposure to risks to which we would not be subject if we manufactured the product candid inability to negotiate manufacturing agreements with third parties under commercially reasonable terms;

-- · inability to negotiate manufacturing agreements with third parties under commercially reasonable terms; - reduced day-to-day control over the manufacturing process for our product candidates as a result of using third-party manufacturers for all aspects of manufacturing activities; - · reduced control over the protection of our trade secrets and know-how from misappropriation or inadvertent disclosure; - termination or nonrenewal of manufacturing agreements with third parties in a manner or at a time that may be costly or damaging to us or result in delays in the development or commercialization of our product candidates; and - disruptions to the operations of our third-party manufacturers or suppliers caused by conditions unrelated to our business or operations, including the bankruptcy of the manufacturer or supplier.
+- reduced day-to-day control over the manufacturing process for our product candidates as a result of using third-party manufacturers for all aspects of manufacturing activities; - reduced control over the protection of our trade secrets and know-how from misappropriation or inadvertent disclosure; - termination or nonrenewal of manufacturing agreements with third parties in a manner or at a time that may be costly or damaging to us or result in delays in the development or commercialization of our product candidates; and - disruptions to the operations of our third-party manufacturers or suppliers caused by conditions unrelated to our business or operations, including the bankruptcy of the manufacturer or supplier.